Thurston's asymmetric metric for the space of flat metrics: Introduction

 \subsection{Main ideas and structure}

-The idea to prove Theorem \ref{main theorem} is to extract information about cylinder curves, see Section \ref{intro metric} for a description of cylinder and singular curves.
-From the assumption we can deduce the same inequality for measured foliations by the density of weighted simple closed curves.
-Based on a technique about the intersection of two Liouville currents in \cite{croke2004lengths}, the equality of area and inequality of curve length force cylinder curves to have the same length.
+We briefly describe the proof of Theorem \ref{main theorem}.
+The first step is to extract information about cylinder curves; see Section \ref{sec:geodesic} for the definitions of cylinder curves and singular closed geodesics.
+From the assumed inequalities for simple closed curves, we obtain the corresponding inequalities for measured foliations by using the density of weighted simple closed curves.
+Then, using an argument based on intersections of Liouville currents, in the spirit of \cite{croke2004lengths}, the equality of areas and the length inequalities force cylinder curves in either metric to have the same length.

-Then we apply a technique in \cite{duchin2010length} to distinguish cylinder curves from singular closed curves: Dehn twist along a cylinder curve will always shorten the curve, while Dehn twist along certain singular geodesic does not if the intersection angle is at least $\pi$ (Figure \ref{fig: Dehn twist intro}).
-See Section \ref{sec: Dehn twist} for a brief introduction or the original reference \cite[\S 3]{duchin2010length}.
+The next step is to compare the cylinder curves of $q_1$ and $q_2$.
+We use a technique from \cite{duchin2010length} involving Dehn twists.
+More precisely, the effect of a Dehn twist on length distinguishes cylinder curves from singular closed geodesics.
+If $\alpha$ is a cylinder curve, then for any curve $\beta$ intersecting $\alpha$ transversely, the Dehn-twisted curve $T_\alpha\beta$ satisfies a strict length inequality.
+If $\alpha$ is not a cylinder curve, then one can find a curve $\beta$ for which the corresponding inequality becomes an equality.
+See Section \ref{sec: Dehn twist} for the detailed statement, and see \cite[\S 3]{duchin2010length} for the original argument.

-From our assumption and the techniques above, we can deduce that if $\gamma$ is a cylinder curve in $q_2$, then it is also a cylinder curve in $q_1$.
-Suppose not, then there exists a curve $\alpha$ which is cylinder in $q_2$ but singular in $q_1$.
-The tricky part is to find another simpe closed curve $\beta$ such that \begin{itemize} \item in $q_2$, $\beta$ is cylinder; \item in $q_1$, $\beta$ intersects $\alpha$ with angle at least $\pi$. \end{itemize} The existence of $\beta$ is ensured by the density of cylinder curves in the phase space.
-See Lemma \ref{convergence singular}.
-Then $T_\alpha\beta$ is shorter in $q_2$ than $q_1$, which is a contradiction to our assumption.
+Using this Dehn-twist criterion, we prove that every cylinder curve for $q_2$ is also a cylinder curve for $q_1$.
+Suppose otherwise.
+Then there exists a curve $\alpha$ that is a cylinder curve for $q_2$ but not for $q_1$.
+The key technical point is to find another simple closed curve $\beta$ such that \begin{itemize} \item $\beta$ is a cylinder curve for $q_2$; \item in the metric $q_1$, the curve $\beta$ intersects $\alpha$ in the configuration that realizes equality in the Dehn-twist length estimate. \end{itemize} The existence of such a curve $\beta$ follows from the density of cylinder curves in the phase space; see Lemma \ref{l:technical}.
+The Dehn-twist length estimates then give